theckman/gapps-linode-dns/README.md

 **License:** This script is released under the [MIT license](http://www.opensource.org/licenses/mit-license.php).

 This script aids in the creation of the MX records needed for Google Apps.
-You can optionally add the recommended default SPF record as well.
+You can optionally add the recommended default SPF record as well as some of the more common Google Apps CNAMEs for the core services.
 This script uses the [Linode](http://www.linode.com/?r=78a747e2c08ffb6618e260c3c62f536687b9159c) [API](http://www.linode.com/api) to create the records.
 So be sure to have your API key handy.

 **Note:** Your API key can be obtained from the "[My Profile](https://manager.linode.com/profile/index)" link at the top right of the Linode Manager